evry-bergen/kubernetes-workshop/labs/6-deployments/README.md

 Deployments are the preferred way to manage application deployments.
 You learned how to create, expose and scale deployments.

+## Do not Clean Up

+The pods in this exercise is used in the next one, so do not remove them yet.

 -----

 <p align="right"><a href="../7-updates">Lab 7: Rolling out Updates ➡️</a></p>